lincon-cardoso/lincon-cardoso/README.md

 ______________________________________________________

-🔭 I currently work as a Front-End jr.
+🔭 I currently work as a Front-End.

 🌱 Studying: React, React Native